near/NEPs/0006-bingings.md

 can manipulate then with the stack of 256-bit numbers that is located on the host.

 #### Host → host blob passing
-The scratch buffer can be used to pass the blobs between host functions.
+The registers can be used to pass the blobs between host functions.
 For any function that takes a pair of arguments `*_len: u64, *_ptr: u64` this pair is pointing to a region of memory either on the guest or the host:
 * If `*_len != u64::MAX` it points to the memory on the guest;